pachterlab/gget/README.md

 # Fetch all Homo sapiens reference and annotation FTPs from the latest Ensembl release
 $ gget ref -s homo_sapiens

-# Search human genes with "ace2" AND "angiotensin" in their name/description
+# Search human genes with "ace2" AND "angiotensin" in their name/description ([-j] returns results in json format)
 $ gget search -sw ace2,angiotensin -s homo_sapiens -ao and -j

 # Look up gene ENSG00000130234 (ACE2) with expanded info (returns all transcript isoforms for genes)